 My Hair Background

 Whenever I get compliments on my hair, people always want to know how it’s so thick, long, and healthy.
-I will tell you, it was a process and I had to make many changes.
+To be honest, it was a process and I had to make a lot of changes.
 I wasn’t always so lucky.
 I did make a blog post on my hair journey if you’d like to get more of a backstory on how I struggled with my hair a couple of years ago.
 Now, I do have naturally thick hair but the things I did to my hair years ago really damaged it.
 Today, I can honestly say my hair is in the best condition it’s ever been and I’m so excited to share some tips that I’ve been doing so I could hopefully help some of you!

 There aren’t any miracle cures that will help your hair grow drastically overnight but these are the things I personally do that definitely have my hair growing at a steady rate every month.
-Keep in mind that if your hair is extremely damaged, your main focus should be getting it healthy again before expecting to see huge growth difference.
+I want you to keep in mind that if your hair is extremely damaged, your main focus should be getting it healthy again before expecting to see huge growth difference.

 10 Tips To Grow Your Hair

-- Get a satin pillowcase.
 I was using a satin pillowcase way before I knew that it was good to use for your hair!
-It’s luxurious feeling and is very gentle on your hair.
+It’s a luxurious feeling and is very gentle on your hair.